jasonari/auto-release/README.md

 #### 3. Create a Git tag

-> 💡 You should add a new tag in the git repository after running this command when changelog is updated.
+> 💡 You should add a new tag in the git repository by running this command when changelog is updated.

 ```shell
 npx create-tag